gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Is he aright?"

 "He is—"
-Dockety paused again as if searching for the right word.
+Dockety paused again as it searched for the right word.
 "He is functional, but not optimal.
 There are machines in the facility that only work for organic operators.
-This is why Central takes your people, but they usually do not last very long.
+This is why Central takes your people.
-The facility was not designed to sustain them."
+The facility was not designed to sustain them.
+They usually do not last very long.
+If we are going to attempt a rescue, we must act soon."

-A sudden thought struck him.
+A sudden thought struck Gumption.
 "What about the Operators?" he asked excitedly.
-"They must know *tons* about sneaking into places like this!
+"They must know *tons* about places like this!
 I can bring 'em out here to meet you and—"

 "No!"
 Dockety's voice buzzed sharply.
-"You must not trust them."
+"You must not involve them."

-"Yeah,
-that's basically what Special Leaf said."
+Gumption ran a hand over his head and flicked away the drops.
+"Why not?
+They're just tryin' to keep folk safe."

+"Perhaps,"
+Dockety responded.
+"But who keeps us safe from them?"

 Gumption sighed.
 "Aright.
 Thank you for findin' out."